wootfish/theseus.dht/docs/index.md

 The Theseus DHT is being developed as a component of the overall Theseus project.
 Since the DHT's resistance to Sybil attacks increases as the network grows, the DHT is being developed as a stand-alone library.
 That way, it can be used in any application where a simple, secure distributed hash table is desired.

 With multiple applications using the same DHT, a user's presence on the DHT indicates their use of one of these applications, but doesn't indicate which one they're using (unless they choose to announce that information).
-This is a nice security property.
+This is a nice privacy property to have.

 The larger the network gets, the more secure and reliable it is for everyone.